 - Genetics Home Reference (GHR) contains information on Dermatofibrosarcoma protuberans.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - MeSH® (Medical Subject Headings) is a terminology tool used by the National Library of Medicine.
 Click on the link to view information on this topic.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Dermatofibrosarcoma protuberans.
 Click on the link to go to OMIM and review these resources.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.